awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

       sudo ./greengrassd start
       ```

-1. On the group configuration page, choose **Deployments**, and from the **Actions** menu, choose **Deploy**\.
+1. On the group configuration page, choose **Deploy**\.
-![\[The group page with Deployments and Deploy highlighted.\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/images/console-group-deployments-deploy.png)

-1. On the **Configure how devices discover your core** page, choose **Automatic detection**\.
+1. On the **Lambda functions** tab, select **IP detector** and choose **Edit**\.

+1. From the **Edit IP detector settings** dialog box, select **Automatically detect and override MQTT broker endpoints** and choose **Save**\.

    This enables devices to automatically acquire connectivity information for the core, such as IP address, DNS, and port number\.
 Automatic detection is recommended, but AWS IoT Greengrass also supports manually specified endpoints\.
 You're only prompted for the discovery method the first time that the group is deployed\.
-![\[The Configure how devices discover your core page with Automatic detection highlighted.\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/images/console-discovery.png)
 **Note**
 If prompted, grant permission to create the [Greengrass service role](service-role.md) and associate it with your AWS account in the current AWS Region\.
 This role allows AWS IoT Greengrass to access your resources in AWS services\.

     The **Deployments** page shows the deployment timestamp, version ID, and status\.
-When completed, the status displayed for the deployment should be **Successfully completed**\.
+When completed, the status displayed for the deployment should be **Completed**\.
-![\[The Deployments page with a successful deployment status highlighted.\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/images/ml-dlc-inference/gg-ml2-successful-deployment.png)

    For more information about deployments, see [Deploy AWS IoT Greengrass groups to an AWS IoT Greengrass core](deployments.md)\.
 For troubleshooting help, see [Troubleshooting AWS IoT Greengrass](gg-troubleshooting.md)\.